Moderation

 "Moderation in all things is the best policy." -Plautus, 250-184 bc; paraphrasing Hesiod, c.
 700 bc

-Moderation allows for indulgence in the great pleasures of life like food, sex, money, power, drugs and alcohol, while being aware of their potential for abuse and intentionally avoiding the temptation towards excess and addiction.
+Moderation allows for indulgence in the great pleasures of life like food, sex, money, power, drugs and alcohol, while being aware of their potential for abuse and intentionally avoiding the temptation towards excess, addiction, and other negative consequences.

 Balance of Power is the principle of moderation applied to politics and economics.It is Yin and Yang.
 Opposing forces create a feedback loop that keeps either one from exerting authoritarian control.